gas6262/dagaspard_site/_posts/tutorials/2021-04-23-KubernetesAITutorial_Intro.md

 ---
 layout: post
-title:  "Creating an AI WebApp on Kubernetes - Lesson 1"
+title:  "Creating an AI WebApp on Kubernetes - Angular Dotnet WebApp Introduction"
 description:  "Learn how to create a world-scale AI web application on Kubernetetes using Angular, ASP.net, Azure Functions, C#, and Python"
 featured: true
 author: david